benbahrenburg/Atlas/README.md

 2. Some of the providers need API keys.
 Check the readme file in each provider directory for instructions on what is needed for each provider.
 3. Copy the providers into your project and use them just like any other CommonJS library

+## Altas Core
+First load the library
+var Altas = require('lib/atlas');

+How you have access to the following objects Altas.Math, Altas.Shapes, and Altas.Geo

+<b>Altas.Math</b> gives you some common Geo calculations including:

+* addDistance2Coords - calculates a new set of coordinates based on your bearing and the distance you want to travel

+* distanceBetweenCoords - calculates the distance between two coordinates

+* bearing - calculates your bearing given a set of coordinates

+* midPoint - calculates the midpoint between two sets of coordinates

+* meters2Miles - converts meters to miles

+* miles2Meters - converts miles to meters

+<b>Altas.Shapes</b> gives you access to geolocation shapes including:

+* createSqArea - generates the square area between to sets of coordinates.

+<b>Altas.Geo</b> gives you some common Geolocation functions including:

+* enabled - returns a boolean if geolocation services are accessible on your device

+* getCurrentHeading - provides your heading information to a callback function.
+This wraps the native Titanium functions

+* getCurrentCoordinates - provides your coordinates information to a callback function.
+This wraps the native Titanium functions

 ## CommonJS Libraries

+All commonjs files are in the Resources/lib project folder.

 * Atlas Core (Resources/lib/atlas.js)